More Idahoans become eligible for COVID vaccines

 Qualifying medical conditions are those that are determined to put someone at “increased risk” of serious illness or death from COVID-19, according to the state.

-The other groups now eligible for COVID-19 vaccination include: residents age 45 and older, health-care workers, residents and workers in long-term care facilities, first responders, K-12 teachers and staff, frontline essential workers and people who live in congregate settings.
+The other groups now eligible for COVID-19 vaccination in Idaho include residents age 45 and older, health-care workers, residents and workers in long-term care facilities, first responders, K-12 teachers and staff, frontline essential workers and people who live in congregate settings.

-As of the end of business on Friday, 679,359 COVID-19 vaccine doses had been administered in Idaho, with 266,687 people determined to be fully vaccinated, the state Department of Health and Welfare reported.
+As of Tuesday morning, 692,080 COVID-19 vaccine doses had been administered to 432,495 people in Idaho, with 273,535 people—or about 20% of the population—determined to be fully vaccinated, the state Department of Health and Welfare reported.

 The federally approved Pfizer and Moderna vaccines require two doses, while a third vaccine produced by Johnson & Johnson requires only one shot.
 The Pfizer vaccine is approved for people 16 and older, while the other two vaccines are approved for people 18 and older.

 Eligible Idahoans can register for a vaccination appointment online with the state’s scheduling tool at covidvaccine.idaho.gov.
-Eligible people can alternatively register to receive a vaccination from a St. Luke’s Health System facility through the organization’s myChart online portal.
+The system is linked to hundreds of vaccine providers across the state, including clinics and pharmacies.
+Eligible people can alternatively register to receive a vaccination from a St. Luke’s Health System facility through the organization’s myChart online portal or by calling 208-381-9500.

+St. Luke’s announced Monday that it had administered its 100,000th COVID-19 vaccine dose in its system that morning.

+“St. Luke’s continues to add appointment availability as vaccine supply increases,” the organization stated.

 Post a comment as